Welcome to the Communications department

 • Monitoring and responding to social media on the corporate Trust accounts

-• Production of the Pulse our quarterly staff magazine, and other corporate publications
+• Production of Weekly News, Health Matters, and other corporate publications

 • Support for opening ceremonies and official visits